Hope4Livi’s Research Goals

 Dr. Anne Hart, Ph.D., Professor and Chair of Neuroscience at Brown University, & Diana Wall (Ph.D. trainee) https://www.thehartlab.org/

-Create a gene edit in worms that is representative of the G947R AHC mutation – Underway
+Create a gene edit in worms that is representative of the G947R AHC mutation – Completed!

-Evaluate assays that may be useful for future drug, or genetic screens, using experiments conducted for the other AHC worm models
+Evaluate assays that may be useful for future drug screens, using experiments conducted for the other AHC worm models - Upcoming!

 Budget: $16,259 - Funding Secured!